jubatus/website/source/en/commands.rst

 .. option:: -l <lang>

-   Language of the code to generate.
+   Language of the client code to generate.
 Currently only ``cpp`` is supported.
+   Specify ``server`` if you need to generate servers and keepers.

 .. option:: -o <dirpath>